CyberHound 365

 Data leakage from unmanaged or non-compliant devices

-Policy 20,24 and 26 require a compliant device, the latter two also require an App Protection policy.
-Policy 29 blocks access to the POS device should the device become non-complaint and Policy 25 blocks non-compliant mobile access from outside the UK.
-This mitigates against:
+Policy 20 and 26 require a compliant device, 24 and 26 also require an App Protection policy.
+Policy 29 blocks access should any managed device become non-complaint and Policy 25 blocks personal mobile devices access from outside the UK.
+This helps mitigates against:

 App-specific security enforcements